All Products

 Prerequisites

-Configure an auto scaling policy based on CPU utilization or memory usage
+Configure an auto scaling policy based on CPU or memory

-Auto scaling in Raw Deployment mode is implemented based on the HPA mechanism of Kubernetes, which is the most basic method for auto scaling.
-HPA dynamically adjusts the number of pod replicas in a ReplicaSet based on the CPU utilization or memory usage of pods.
+Auto scaling in Raw Deployment mode relies on the Kubernetes Horizontal Pod Autoscaler (HPA) mechanism.
+HPA is a basic auto scaling method that dynamically adjusts the number of pod replicas in a ReplicaSet based on the CPU or memory utilization of pods.

-The following example shows how to configure an auto scaling policy based on CPU utilization.
-For more information about the HPA mechanism, see Horizontal Pod Autoscaling.
+This section demonstrates how to configure auto scaling based on CPU utilization.
+For more information about the HPA mechanism, see the Kubernetes documentation on Horizontal Pod Autoscaling.

-1. Run the following command to submit a service:
+1. Run the following command to submit the service.

 arena serve kserve \